- Upcoming Meetings

-Trade Adjustment Assistance (TAA)/Trade Readjustment Assistance (TRA): Trade Act Offered in the Missouri Career Centers, the TAA and TRA programs assists workers, with occupational skill training, who become totally or partially unemployed as a result of increased imports or movement of business operations to a foreign country.
+Trade Adjustment Assistance (TAA)/Trade Readjustment Assistance (TRA): Trade Act Offered in the Missouri Job Centers, the TAA and TRA programs assists workers, with occupational skill training, who become totally or partially unemployed as a result of increased imports or movement of business operations to a foreign country.

 On-the-Job Training (OJT)

 OJT is training provided at a worksite by an employer.
 The trainee is an employee of the participating business and trainees receive wages and/or benefits while learning a new skill.
-OJT is available for eligible job seekers through WIA and the TRA.
+OJT is available for eligible job seekers through WIOA and the TRA.

 Eligible participants may be considered for placement in Internships/Work Experience when assessed necessary and beneficial to future employment.
 Assignment includes placement at a public or private work site for a scheduled length of time typically 160 hours, but may be extended up to 999 hours if assessment deems necessary and funding is available.
 Internship/Work Experience assignments are designed to assist participants in developing soft skills including: